 Assuming you’ve read all of the above and have a good idea of how the SAT essay is constructed, you can start to read a little differently.
 What do I mean?
 Well, for the Reading Comprehension section, I recommend that students read articles from the New York Times or some other popular online newspaper.
 While reading the article, put on your grammar hat on and analyze the sentences.
 Do you notice the subordinating conjunctions?
 How about the use—and the correct use, mind you—of em-dashes?

 But it’s not just about grammar.
 By analyzing professional writing, you can improve your writing, noticing the transitions and the vocabulary such articles use.
-Of course, it doesn’t hurt with your overall comprehension, something that bleeds into both the writing section and the reading comprehension of the new SAT.
+Of course, it doesn’t hurt with your overall comprehension, something that bleeds into both the writing section and the reading comprehension of the SAT.

 Finally, with more pointed pieces—such as those you’ll find in the New York Times op-Ed section—you’ll be able to see how authors use the tools of rhetoric.
 In other words, you’ll be analyzing and comprehending just as you’ll have to do on the actual SAT essay.

-Now that we’ve discussed tips for the new SAT essay, discover how Magoosh can assist you on the math and reading sections!
+Now that we’ve discussed tips for the SAT essay, discover how Magoosh can assist you on the math and reading sections!